Relintai/pandemonium_engine_docs/tutorials/inputs/inputevent.rst

 -----------

 Managing input is usually complex, no matter the OS or platform.
-To ease this a little, a special built-in type is provided, `InputEvent <class_InputEvent>`.
+To ease this a little, a special built-in type is provided, `InputEvent`.
 This datatype can be configured to contain several types of input events.
 Input events travel through the engine and can be received in multiple locations, depending on the purpose.